Preview: Find out the best way to cut felt – easily and precisely.

 How many times you tried to cut out felt and it didn’t turned out the way you wanted to?

-Have you ever wonder how to cut perfect felt shapes for your felt crafts?
+Have you ever wonder what would be the best way to cut felt shapes for your craft projects?

 Is there an easy way even for those teeny tiny pieces ?

 Yes, there is a way how to cut felt perfectly and it is so simple that you may think how could you not know about it.

 I have been struggle with this for a long time in the beginning.
 I would print out pattern, cut it and transfer to a felt with erasable pen.
 That process worked fine, but it was time-consuming, which was kinda frustrating.
 Eventually I stopped using patterns for my quiet books – I would just take scissors, piece of felt and cut it from my head.
 Sometimes it required lots of ‘fixing’ or ’starting over’.